People Management

 Gestionnaire avec une intelligence émotionnelle développée lui permettant de mieux gérer son équipe de travail

-It is said that two thirds of a business’s success is due to the emotional competencies of those who manage it.
+It is said that two thirds of a business’s success is due to the emotional intelligence of those who manage it.

-A lack of emotional intelligence in management can undermine a whole organization.
+A lack of emotional intelligence at work can undermine a whole organization.
 It can manifest itself through a number of adverse impacts, including resistance to change, the mismanagement of conflicts, and a decline in team morale and motivation.

 Through developing great emotional intelligence, managers come to master the art of motivating and positively influencing their teams.
 Their relations with their staff become more harmonious and authentic, and communication is improved.
 What more could you ask for?